uz-gaz/Tertimuss/docs/tutorials/02_system_specification.md

 ## Environment specification

-In the environment specification (EnvironmentSpecification) you specify how is the environment where the processor is located.
+The environment specification (EnvironmentSpecification) specify how is the environment where the processor is located.
 It is only used in thermal simulations.

 Its definition has the following properties: